v74199506-cyber/Branches/README.md

 ## Seed behavior

-When continuing from a result, Nox Branches shows the seed actually submitted for that generation.
+When continuing from a result, Branches shows the seed actually submitted for that generation.
 You can keep it fixed for controlled prompt or LoRA comparisons, or choose a new random seed for exploration.
 The preference can be remembered per tree and reset through **Seed preference**.

 Automatic restoration supports numeric `seed` and `noise_seed` widgets and their standard `control_after_generate` controls.
 Custom nodes with private seed controls, connected seed inputs, or unsupported subgraphs may require manual adjustment; the panel reports seeds it could not restore.